Password Manager Review: RoboForm

 |Number of Devices||1||unlimited||unlimited|

-However, RoboForm is a robust password manager that convinces with its simplicity in first instance and complexity in second instance.
+Overall though, RoboForm is a robust password manager that performs well thanks both to its simplicity and range of settings/options.

 Most of RoboForm's customers have rated the program well, emphasizing its user-friendliness and high level of security.